Teghut mine: 2014 - Statements by the mine operator

 Vallex claimed to have created about 1,300 new jobs and pledged to build new schools and upgrade infrastructure in nearby villages.

 The company said that it planned to manufacture $182 million worth of non-ferrous ore concentrates there in 2015.

 2017 August - Mine operator acknowledges environmental pollution

 At public hearings, Vallex Deputy Director General Sahak Karapetyan didn't reject the fact of environmental pollution and promised to find a solution.

 2017 October - Funding withdrawal due to environmental issues

 After a series of warnings, the Danish state agency EKF decided to withdraw export credit guarantees to mine operators, accusing its private owner of failing to comply with agreed environmental standards.

 2017 December - Discontent of community residents

 Community residents formally demanded that the Ministry of Nature Protection cancels the mine expansion project.

 2018 January - Leak into river

-By the end of January 2018 reports were published that the mine's tailings dam had cracks, and that unprocessed mine waste leaked into Shnogh River, making it become visibly polluted.
-However minister for nature protection maintains there measurements could not determine any river pollution.
+By the end of January 2018, reports were published that the mine's tailings dam had cracks, and that unprocessed mine waste leaked into Shnogh River, making it become visibly polluted.
+However, the Ministry of Nature Protection maintained that its measurements were unable to determine that there was any river pollution.